-As part of our annual reporting, starting with our 2020 report, we calculate the ‘energy footprint’ of our buildings to see how energy efficient we are being, and identify ways we can make improvements.
+As part of our annual reporting we calculate the ‘energy footprint’ of our buildings to see how energy efficient we are being, and identify ways we can make improvements.
 We do this using a tool from the Church of England which calculates emissions from the different types of energy we use, takes into account any offsetting we do, and then compares it to our building size and usage.

-Our emissions per square metre in 2020 were rated as F
+Our emissions per square metre in 2022 were in the 80-90% range of churches.

 Both of our buildings have large open spaces and are relatively poorly insulated, which means they take a lot of energy and produce a lot of emissions to keep warm.

 We are actively investigating ways we can reduce our energy usage.

 Our usage-adjusted emissions in 2022 were in the 0-10% range of churches.